mykhakos/FreshPointSync/docs/source/product_page/update_and_subscribe.rst

 A handler must be a synchronous callable or an asynchronous coroutine that accepts a single argument of type ``ProductUpdateContext``.
-The context contains the old and the new product data (if applicable for the update event) and the type of event that triggered the update.
+The context contains the old and the new product data, if applicable for the update event, and the type of event that triggered the update.
 It can also be used to pass arbitrary data to the handlers.
 To do so, set the desired data as a key-value pair in the ``context`` mapping of the ``ProductPage`` instance.